nakulmitra/basic-linux-operations/README.md

 # Basic Linux Operations
-This repository inclues basic linux oprations such as
+This repository includes basic linux oprations such as
 1. Create file, directory, user, group
 2. Delete file and directory
 3. Copy, cut & paste and rename a file